parked vehicles

 5. Car Auctions

-Car auctions, such as government or public auctions, offer vehicles at significantly reduced prices.
-Websites like Copart and Manheim provide online auction platforms for buyers.
+Car auctions, including government and public auctions, often feature vehicles at significantly reduced prices.
+Online platforms like Copart and Manheim make it easy to participate.

-• Potential to find a car at a very low price
+• Potential to find cars at very low prices

-• Access to a wide variety of vehicles, including fleet and repossessed cars
+• Access to a wide variety of vehicles, including repossessed and fleet cars

-• Vehicles are often sold “as-is” without warranties
+• Vehicles are usually sold “as-is” with no warranty

 6. Rental Car Companies

-Many rental car companies, including Enterprise, Hertz, and Avis, sell their older fleet vehicles at discounted prices.
+Many rental companies such as Enterprise, Hertz, and Avis sell their older fleet vehicles at discounted prices.

 • Often include limited warranties